coreos/tectonic-docs/Documentation/account/manage-account.md

 # Managing your CoreOS account

-Creating an account provides up to 10 free nodes on a Tectonic cluster.
+Creating a CoreOS account provides up to 10 free nodes on a Tectonic cluster.

 Use the account management interface to review and update your CoreOS accounts and subscriptions.

-Once created, [log in to your CoreOS account][login] to:
+Once created, [log in to your CoreOS account][account-login] to:
-* review and update account information (account number and contact information)
+* review and update account account number and contact information
 * review and update subscription plans
 * obtain CoreOS License and Pull Secret
 * add new users to the account